Windows LTSC

 Mike's Notes

-A stable platform is required for Pipi to run on.
-The platform O/S needs to be stable and not require weekly updates.
-Ideally, the platform and major version of Pipi would be updated simultaneously, which would occur every 2-5 years.
+A stable platform is required for the isolated Ajabbi Research Data Centre, which is not connected to the internet.
+The platform O/S needs to be stable and not require weekly updates for Pipi to run on.
+Ideally, the platform and the major Pipi version would be updated simultaneously every 2-5 years.

 Resources